st10527/Week-14-Loops-Arrays-Complete-Testing-of-All-Features/README.md

-# Week 13 – Programming & Strings: Optional Bonus Features
+# Week 14 – Loops & Arrays: Complete Testing of All Features

 ## Objective

-This week, you’ll use your programming and string manipulation skills to add **bonus features**
-to your monitoring system.
-Choose at least one enhancement to implement.
+This week, you will test **all components of your monitoring system** to ensure correctness and completeness.
+You’ll use Python loops and validation logic to check your database, data quality, and metric ranges.

 ---

-## Suggested Features (Pick 1–2)

-1. Count how many times CPU > 80% and display in console
-2. Generate a **text summary report** showing key metrics (average, max, peaks)
-3. (Optional) Simulate sending an email alert when CPU > 90%
+## Tasks

+1. Verify that your `log.db` file exists and is readable.
+2. Check your `system_log` table for:
+   - Missing columns
+   - Empty or invalid data
+3. Validate numeric ranges for CPU, Memory, and Disk (0–100)
+4. Print a summary report of your testing results.
-4. (Optional) Save your summary as `summary.txt`
+5. (Optional) Save the test summary to a text file.

 ---

 ## Example Output

- **System Summary**
+🔍 Running Full System Test...

+✅ Database file found.

+✅ Loaded 120 records from system_log.

+✅ Column check passed.

+✅ No missing values detected.

+✅ All system metrics within valid range (0–100).

+===== Test Summary =====

 Total Records: 120

-Average CPU Usage: 31.45%

-Maximum CPU Usage: 95.2%

-Network DOWN count: 4

-Top 3 CPU Peaks: [95.2, 93.6, 90.1]

-⚠️ ALERT: 2 records exceeded 90% CPU usage.
+Missing Values: 0

+Invalid CPU Records: 0

+🟢 System validation complete.

 ---

 ## Submission Checklist

-- [ ] At least one bonus feature implemented
+- [ ] `test_script.py` runs without error
-- [ ] Output printed in console or written to a file
+- [ ] Summary output printed correctly
-- [ ] Screenshot or log output included
+- [ ] Screenshot of terminal test results
-- [ ] Code committed and pushed to GitHub
+- [ ] Code pushed to GitHub

 ---

 ## Bonus (Optional)

-- Simulate email notification (use `smtplib` or console print)
-- Add alert history table into `log.db`
+- Save the test results into `test_report.txt`
+- Add automated re-run if any invalid records are found
-- Create a simple summary text file (`summary.txt`)
+- Create a small dashboard page “System Health Check”